retrogamecorps/s30-add-on-pack/README.md

 NEO GEO POCKET / COLOR<br>
 ATARI LYNX<br>
 WONDERSWAN / COLOR<br>
+COMMODORE 64<br>
+ZX SPECTRUM<br>
+TIC-80<br>
+ATARI 2600<br>
+DOOM<br>
+QUAKE<br>

 - To delete a system from your device, simply go into the sections/emulators folder and delete the undesired system launch file.

 ## Notes and Known Issues

 - I recommend not powering off the system while mid-game.
 Tap the power button and select "Close Content" to go to the main menu, then power down.
 If you power down during a game, the retroarch-core-options.cfg file will get overwritten, and you will lose some functionality (green colorization in GB, high resolution in Dreamcast).
 If this happens to you, paste this code in the emus/retro/retroarch-core-options.cfg file on your SD card: https://github.com/retrogamecorps/s30-add-on-pack/blob/main/retro/retroarch-core-options.cfg
 - L2 and R2 are not assigned in RetroArch, and I cannot figure out how to assign them since we're locked out of the RetroArch menu.
-This means that PS1 games that use L2 and R2 won't be fully playable.
+For this reason, I am still using the PS1 emulator that shipped with the S30 device.
 - In-game saves with GBA/Pokemon appear to be erased upon powering off the device.
 - If you are interested in adding your own RetroArch cores to this device, they are running cores from this repo: https://github.com/bite-your-idols/Gamestarter/tree/master/packages/libretro-cores-RPi

 ## Changelog

+v1.4 (11JAN2021)
+- added Commodore 64, ZX Spectrum, Tic-80, Atari 2600, DOOM, and Quake.
+For more information on how to load them, check out the S30 Starter Guide at https://retrogamecorps.com/2021/01/08/pocketgo-s30-starter-guide/

 v1.3 (08JAN2021)
 - added Atari Lynx and Virtual Boy